michaelmusty/.dotfiles/ISSUES.markdown

 *   man(1) completion doesn't work on OpenBSD as manpath(1) isn't a thing on that system; need to find some way of finding which manual directories should be searched at runtime, if there is one.
-*   pandoc(1) is awesome, but heavy as hell and requires Haskell.
-A more lightweight recipe to make an acceptable man page out of the README would be great.
 *   The checks gscr(1df) makes to determine where it is are a bit naïve (don't work with bare repos) and could probably be improved with some appropriate git-reflog(1) calls